FelDev/felixparadis.com-v3/content/posts/routify-netlifycms.md

 ## Routify specific stuff

-This is getting Routify specific because your collections property is where you define the location of the content files managed by NetlifyCMS.
+This is getting Routify specific because your collections property is where you define the location of the content files managed by Netlify CMS.
 You could do it in various ways, I'll propose two options.

-Again, the [NetlifyCMS docs on collections](https://www.netlifycms.org/docs/collection-types/#header) are pretty clear so I won't go in detail.
+Again, the [Netlify CMS docs on collections](https://www.netlifycms.org/docs/collection-types/#header) are pretty clear so I won't go in detail.
 The focus here is where we store our files and how we use them.

 ### 1st option: a CMS folder for all your content